mark-torres10/personal_website/_self_education/2025-11-18-mlops-in-production-conference-notes.md

 ### Talk 1 Notes

-- engineers don't build agents.
+- Engineers don't build agents.
 People build agents.
 Adoption is best if it comes from bottoms-up.
-- need to upskill at scale and figure out how to empower people to create agents to do so.
+- To get widescale adoption of AI agents, you need to upskill at scale and figure out how to empower people to create agents to do so.
   - Give people the tools and guardrails to experiment and iterate at scale.
 - A lot of the hard work comes in encoding domain knowledge.